Most academic research has no impact

 Some forms of research communication will include discussions of the research process — including research questions, methodology and datasets — while others will take a more introductory approach.

-Take, for example, Cambridge University, who have embraced digital storytelling across the institution — from Queen’s College creating digital stories for their virtual conference to the library’s stories about their impressively extensive collections.
+Take, for example, Cambridge University, which has embraced digital storytelling across the institution — from Queen’s College creating digital stories for its virtual conference to the library’s stories about its impressively extensive collections.

 Screenshot of digital story from the University of Cambridge